 According to him, this combo of caffeine and fat is way better than eating breakfast.
 It also increases mental clarity and promotes weight loss, the inventor claims.

 Many first-movers and health fanatics ended it up giving it a try and found out that the wonder beverage delivered on many of its promises.

 However, David Asprey got some backlash in the paleo community for trying to trademark and copyright a rather simple coffee drink.

 Mr. Asprey launched his own line of coffee beans and MCT oil that was somehow more ‘bulletproof’ than anything else out there.
-Notably, his claim that his coffee beans are more healthy than regular brands was met with skepticism.
+Notably, his claim that his coffee beans had less “mycotoxins” compared to regular brands was met with skepticism.

-Because of this controversy many people have started to call the concoction “butter coffee” instead of using the bulletproof name which can be seen as endorsing Mr. Asprey’s products.
+Because of this controversy many people have started to call the concoction “butter coffee” instead of using the bulletproof moniker, which can be seen as an endorsement of Mr. Asprey and his business interests.